snekse/advent-of-code-2025/day-01/src/test/resources/prompt.md

 There is a puzzle to solve in this module's README.md file.

+The puzzle has two parts.

 Create a plan to solve the puzzle, then implement it.